Laura Du Ry: PEC Zwolle

 On 28 December 2011, Du Ry was announced at FC Zwolle.
 She made her league debut against Utrecht on 21 February 2012.

 Ajax

 Du Ry made her league debut against Heerenveen on 24 August 2012.
 In June 2013, she suffered a shoulder injury that kept her out for months.

 Lyon

 Du Ry suffered a torn ankle ligaments injury that kept her out for six weeks.

 FGCDL

 On June 1, 2017, Du Ry was announced at FGCDL.

 International career

 On 30 March 2013, it was announced that Du Ry had replaced Angela Christ due to Christ's injury.

-Post playing career
+Post-playing career

 In January 2021, Du Ry joined Jogo as its head of marketing.
 As of June 2024, Du Ry is working for Appwrite.

 Personal life

-Du Ry studied Internationale Business and Management at the Amsterdam University of Applied Sciences, and a Sportmarketing/Commerciele Economie bachelor's degree at Johan Cruyff University.
+Du Ry studied Internationale Business and Management at the Amsterdam University of applied sciences, and a Sportmarketing/Commerciele Economie bachelor's degree at Johan Cruyff Institute.